Vendaval/camp2015/R/README.md

     jdoe@localhost:~$ ssh guane

-Once connected to the user frontend, book 1 core for half an hour (as we will use R in single-threaded mode, we will need only one core).
+Once connected to the user frontend, book 1 core for one and a half hour (as we will use R in single-threaded mode, we will need only one core).

-    jdoe@access:~$ oarsub -I -l core=1,walltime="00:30:00"
+    jdoe@access:~$ oarsub -I -l core=1,walltime="01:30:00"

 When the job is running and you are connected load R and see something like this: